jelkotron/strjectories/README.md

 ### Other OS
 Open a terminal, navigate to the Strjectories folder.
 If you are using venv, activate the environment using `source <path to venv>/bin/activate`.
 To start Strjectories type `python3 scripts/main.py`.
 If you want to launch the application without UI, use `python3 scripts/main.py -b` instead.
+You might want to create your own launch script to execute these two commands.

+<b>Note:</b> Strjectories is not tested on Windows.
+Activating a virtual environment and starting `main.py` using python should be fairly similar to the steps described here.
+For more information see <i>Trouble Shooting > Running on Windows</i>

 ### Run Simulation
 The <i>STRJECTORIES</i> window of the UI lets you set up options for your simulation, detailed below.
 To run a simulation, you need enter a location and download data using the <i>Data/New</i> Button.
 Press <i>Start</i> to run the simulation.